Kopernix-RyanB/TOP_Landing_Page/README.md

 It's what the user is greeted with when they enter the page; the name of the website, a brief description, and an attractive image.

 There is also a quick access button for signing up.

+### Card Section

+This section can be used to place some random information and some pictures about the topic of the website, to appeal to the user.

+Each card holds a place for a picture and a brief description of the picture.